Hunger is a signal that reminds us to eat. This built-in, biological cue ensures our survival.

 Instead, honor your body’s nutrient needs.
 Zinkov urges cravers to make sure they get enough protein, fiber, and healthy fat with every meal.
 These essential macronutrients support the systems that have been turned against us as a result of years of giving in to chronic cravings.
 Protein and healthy fats support brain health, and fiber helps cultivate a healthy mix of gut bacteria.
 Fiber also binds and removes toxins from our body, and helps keep you feeling full and satisfied, so you don’t reach for a cookie after a meal.

 Nothing stokes our cravings like stress, and many of us turn to sweet treats and salty snacks for comfort.
 Since cravings have such a strong emotional component, it’s important to find other ways to manage our stress so that we don’t always turn junk food to soothe our nerves.

-Another important eating tip: learn to make your own healthy snacks.
-Using nutritious ingredients to satisfy our cravings for something sweet, salty, or crunchy makes it easier to avoid the intensely flavored but nutrient-poor junk we obsess over.
+Another important eating tip: Learn to make your own healthy snacks.
+Using nutritious ingredients to satisfy our cravings for something sweet, salty, or crunchy makes it easier to avoid the intensely flavored, nutrient-poor junk we obsess over.